Ready to find the perfect college degree?

-Civil engineering is a broad area of study that can be broken down into many specialized disciplines, ranging from management of coastline erosion to design of public transportation systems.
-Since this field focuses on large-scale construction projects, professionals must become familiar with the principles of environmental, structural and geotechnical engineering.
+Civil engineering is a broad area of study that can be broken down into many specialized disciplines.
+These range from management of coastline erosion to design of public transportation systems.
+This field focuses on large scale construction projects.
+Professionals must become familiar with the principles of environmental, structural and geotechnical engineering.
 Due to the scope and cost of civil projects, successful engineers need to be thorough in their work and adhere to various legal regulations as well as contractual obligations.
 Senior positions often require advanced analytical, organizational and communications skills.

 General and Specialized Fields